rishav-data/SpeedDB/README.md

 If SpeedDB emotionally damaged you or impressed you, consider leaving a star on the repo.

 It helps my sanity grow back.
 Probably.
 Please ...
 I need a job.
 My crippling soda and momo cravings has financially ruined me.
-The begging for a start isn't a request , it's a cry for help.
+The begging for a star isn't a request , it's a cry for help.

 <img src="images/1.jpeg" width="500">